When You Need a Financial Advisor (& When You Probably Don't)

-I had one of those lightbulb moments during a first conversation with some potential clients recently.
+A few years ago I had kind of an epiphany during a first meeting with some potential financial planning clients.

-The meeting started like most others, and the couple shared some areas they wanted to address – saving for retirement, combining finances as a soon-to-be-married couple, caring for aging parents, and setting aside money for travel.
+The meeting started like most others, and the couple shared some areas they wanted to address – saving for retirement, combining finances as a soon-to-be-married couple, and setting aside money for travel.
 Those concerns are squarely in the financial planning wheelhouse, so it seemed like working with a CFP® professional could be a good fit.

 As we were getting ready to end our conversation, one of them asked this excellent question: